chromoxdor/easyfetch/README.md

 <img width="546" alt="ts2" src="https://user-images.githubusercontent.com/33860956/159266771-29123c9b-0d32-4109-b681-566101caa433.png"><img width="143" alt="ts2f" src="https://user-images.githubusercontent.com/33860956/159266774-5fdb5ff3-9f60-49d4-a4dd-f4d5170afa5c.png">

- - grid layout (desktop view):
+ - Grid layout (desktop view):
     - the amount of colums (1,2,3 or maximum 4) is determined by the ammount of tiles.
       - 1 tile = one colum
       - 2 - 4 tiles = 2 colums
       - 5 - 9 tiles = 3 colums
       - \> 9 tiles = 4 colums
-    - the ammount of "big values" however is prioritsed for rendering the grid layout and constrains it.
+    - The ammount of "big values" however is prioritsed for rendering the grid layout and constrains it.
       - e.g. if a 4 colum grid is preferred just create a dummy-device with 4 values and call it "bigVal" but if you only have 3 values to display you can add an empty "big value" tile by calling an valuename "noval" or hide it with "XX"
 ![gridnorm](https://user-images.githubusercontent.com/33860956/159264739-6e322a4a-6f8e-46b3-be83-8b2ee6d7c4e7.png)